harveyt/harveyt.github.io/_posts/2014-12-31-setting-up-a-free-blog.markdown

 * Add other pages, background images, and common headers and footers.
 * Look at other people's [Octopress] blogs for inspiration, and check their repository sources to see how it's done.
+  * See <https://github.com/harveyt/harveyt.github.io> for the source to this blog.

 Some of these might be a subject for a future tutorial.